PSLmodels/Cost-of-Capital-Calculator/docs/book/content/CCC_guide.md

 In addition to the cost of capital, the `Cost-of-Capital-Calculator` reports two related measures:
 * The user cost of capital (ucc): $ucc_{i,m,j} = \rho_{i,m,j} + delta_{i}$
 * The tax wedge, which is the difference between the before tax rate of return (which is equilvalent to the cost of capital for marginal investments) and the after-tax return top savings.
-The tax wedge = $\rho_{i,m,j}-s_{m,j$
+The tax wedge = $\rho_{i,m,j}-s_{m,j}$

 (sec:METR)=
 # Marginal Effective Tax Rates